By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 574|Page: 1|3 min read

-The article “Johnson & Johnson told to pay $72 million in talcum powder cancer case” by Ivana Kottasova, and Dani Stewart focuses on the story of Jackie Fox who died of ovarian cancer at the age of 62.
-The family of the late, Jackie, argued that the untimely dead was as a result of the prolong use of Talcum powder, a product of the Johnson & Johnson company.
+The article “Johnson & Johnson told to pay $72 million in talcum powder cancer case” by Ivana Kottasova and Dani Stewart focuses on the story of Jackie Fox, who died of ovarian cancer at the age of 62.
+The family of the late Jackie argued that the untimely death was a result of prolonged use of talcum powder, a product of the Johnson & Johnson company.
 The family claimed that the company knew of the dangers and side effects of using the chemical, but it did not indicate it on the labels.
-However, the scientists were divided over the potentiality of talc powder to cause cancer.
-The court denied the defendant a judgment and awarded the family, plaintiff, $72 million.
-The article “FDA changes course on graphic warning labels for cigarettes” by Steve presents a scenario whereby a case brought to federal court by The American Cancer Society together with the Campaign for Tobacco-Free Kids was stricken down.
-The issue before the federal court was to determine whether Tobacco producers were supposed to adopt new warning labels or retain the old ones and make tobacco advertisements as they wished.
+However, scientists were divided over the potential of talc powder to cause cancer.
+The court denied the defendant a judgment and awarded the family, as plaintiffs, $72 million (Kottasova & Stewart, 2016).
+The article “FDA changes course on graphic warning labels for cigarettes” by Steve presents a scenario whereby a case brought to federal court by The American Cancer Society, together with the Campaign for Tobacco-Free Kids, was struck down.
+The issue before the federal court was to determine whether tobacco producers were supposed to adopt new warning labels or retain the old ones and make tobacco advertisements as they wished (Steve, 2013).

-Freedom of speech is a basic essential right, but there are limitations implied in it.
-As product processors in the two articles, talc, and tobacco, exercise their freedoms of speech, they have overlooked at the welfare of the consumers by endangering their lives at the expense of their business.
+Freedom of speech is a fundamental right, but it comes with inherent limitations.
+As product processors in the two articles—talc and tobacco—exercise their freedom of speech, they have overlooked the welfare of consumers by endangering their lives for the sake of business.
 This should not be the case.
-The article by Steve argues that the plaintiffs in the article issue wanted the court to limit the advertisements made on tobacco.
-This is meant to limit the freedom of speech of tobacco sellers and save the lives of kids and those adults.
+The article by Steve argues that the plaintiffs wanted the court to limit tobacco advertisements.
+This is intended to restrict the freedom of speech of tobacco sellers and protect the lives of children and adults.
+The balance between freedom of speech and consumer safety is delicate, requiring thoughtful consideration from policymakers.

-The two articles address the ability of the government to control and regulate corporation’s warning labels through the use of courts of law.
-The articles recognize the courts, government agency, like the one to determine if a warning label is appropriate or not.
-The court was left to determine if the talc powder producers were guilty of not placing a warning label on their product or not.
-This shows that through the court of law and other agencies such as FDA, the government can regulate the freedom of speech and placement of warning labels by product producers.
-Therefore, the government should do all that it take to ensure that consumable products are safe for its citizens.
+The two articles address the government's ability to control and regulate corporations' warning labels through the use of courts of law.
+The articles recognize the courts and government agencies, like the FDA, as entities responsible for determining the appropriateness of warning labels.
+The court was tasked with deciding whether talc powder producers were guilty of not placing a warning label on their product.
+This demonstrates that through the court of law and agencies such as the FDA, the government can regulate the freedom of speech and the placement of warning labels by product producers.
+Therefore, the government should do everything it takes to ensure that consumable products are safe for its citizens.
+By enforcing regulations and upholding consumer protection standards, the government plays a crucial role in safeguarding public health.

 Browse our vast selection of original essay samples, each expertly formatted and styled